Europe: Team without a country but many wins at Ryder Cup

 For one, Europe.

-In the post-Brexit world, seven of Europe’s 12 players aren’t technically part of that continent anymore — at least not as far as the European Union is concerned.
+In the post-Brexit world, seven of Europe’s 12 players aren’t technically from countries in the European Union anymore.
 But for decades now, this band of brothers has figured out how to set aside politics, paper over their differences, break down barriers and, more often than not, come together to win one for the home team.

 Every two years — three in this case — natives of Britain and Spain and Ireland, sometimes France or Germany and, for the first time this year, Austria, leave their houses — often in Florida, sometimes in Arizona — pull their blue European-Union scarves out of their drawers and act like they’ve been best friends for years.
 In a lot of ways, they are.
 They’ve won the Ryder Cup four of the last five times.